Fire Marks: the first logos of insurance companies

-As mentioned above, each company organised its own fire brigade to protect its buildings; at first volunteers who had their own jobs, but soon the insurers recruited permanent firemen.
+As mentioned above, each company organised its own fire brigade to protect its buildings; at first they were volunteers who had their own jobs, but soon the insurers recruited permanent firemen.
 By the early 19th century, London insurance companies banded their fire brigades together and this was the first step to the fire brigade being taken over by local government.

 Fire insurance and fire marks were soon taken up in the provinces, and the idea was also exported to the American colonies and Europe.

 The Essex Record Office 'ERO' are custodians of the parish registers of Essex.
 Ancestry.co.uk have now transcribed the entire collection of Essex parish registers.
 Search now on Ancestry for your Essex ancestors.
 Then on the results page click on ‘request image’ and you will be taken to the ERO website where you can purchase an image of the relevant page.